nuclear-multimessenger-astronomy/nmma/doc/GW-EM-resampling.md

-## Connecting Electromagnetic Signals to Source Properties
+## Connecting Electromagnetic signals to Binary Source Properties

 In NMMA, it is possible to use the results from GW inferences together with kilonova inferences or joint KN+GRB afterglow inferences to get estimates on the binary properties.
 A binary system can be a binary neutron star (BNS) merger or a neutron-star-black-hole (NSBH) merger.
 We can connect observed electromagnetic signals to potential